Graph Kernels: A Survey: Graph Kernels

 \subsubsection{Core Framework}

-The core framework is another tool for improving the performance of graph kernels \cite{nikolentzos2018}.
-The framework is not restricted to graph kernels, but can be applied to any graph comparison algorithm.
+The core framework is another tool for improving the performance of graph kernels \shortcite{nikolentzos2018}.
+This framework is not restricted to graph kernels, but can be applied to any graph comparison algorithm.
 It capitalizes on the $k$-core decomposition which is capable of uncovering topological and hierarchical properties of graphs.
-Specifically, the $k$-core decomposition is a powerful tool for network analysis and it is commonly used as a measure of importance and well connectedness for vertices in a broad spectrum of applications.
-The notion of $k$-core was first introduced by Seidman to study the cohesion of social networks \cite{seidman1983network}.
-In recent years, the $k$-core decomposition has been established as a standard tool in many application domains such as in network visualization \cite{alvarez2006large}.
+Specifically, the $k$-core decomposition is a powerful tool for network analysis and it is commonly used as a measure of importance and well connectedness of vertices in a broad spectrum of applications.
+The notion of $k$-core was first introduced by Seidman to study the cohesion of social networks \shortcite{seidman1983network}.
+In recent years, the $k$-core decomposition has been established as a standard tool in many application domains such as in network visualization \shortcite{alvarez2006large}.